eval-protocol/eval-protocol/README.md

-# Reward Protocol Home Page
+# Eval Protocol Home Page

-This repo contains the documents for Reward Protocol
+This repo contains the documents for Eval Protocol